citp/privacy-policy-historical/n/no/nob/nobelcom.com.md

 **Who has access to my information?**

-We do not share personally identifiable data with other companies, except as necessary to fulfill a transaction you have requested (i.e. your credit card company).
+We do not share personally identifiable data with other companies, except as necessary to fulfill a transaction you have requested (i.e. your credit card company). or to more effectively provide you with information.
+We will always ensure that any information we share is protected by those with whom we share it.
 NobelCom.com may be required by law to share such information in response to legal process, such as a court order or subpoena.

 **What about children's information?**